 Title insurance is substantially different from other types of insurance.
 Fire, auto, health and life insurance policies protect against future losses and events.
-In contrast, title insurance insures against losses from past events and seeks to protect the policyholder or lender by eliminating covered risks through the examination and settlement process.
-In essence, subject to its exceptions and exclusions, a title insurance policy provides a warranty to the policyholder that the title to the property is free from defects that might impair ownership rights, or in the case of a lender's policy, that there is priority of lien position.
+In contrast, title insurance generally insures against losses from past events and seeks to protect the policyholder or lender by eliminating covered risks through the examination and settlement process.
+In essence, subject to its exceptions and exclusions, an owner's title insurance policy provides a warranty to the policyholder that the title to the property is free from defects that might impair ownership rights, or in the case of a lender's policy, that there is priority of lien position.
 Most other forms of insurance provide protection for a limited period of time and, hence the policy must be periodically renewed.
-Title insurance, however, is issued for a one-time premium and the policy provides protection for as long as the owner owns the property, or has liability in connection with the property, or a lender under its policy has its insured lien on the property.
+Title insurance, however, is issued for a one-time premium and the owner's policy provides protection for as long as the owner owns the property, or has liability in connection with the property, or a lender under its policy has its insured lien on the property.
 Also, a title insurance policy does not have a finite contract term, whereas most other lines of insurance have definite beginning and ending dates for coverage.
-Although a title insurance policy provides protection for as long as the owner owns the property being covered, the title insurance company generally does not have information about which policies are still effective.
+Although an owner's title insurance policy provides protection for as long as the owner owns the property being covered, the title insurance company generally does not have information about which policies are still effective.
 Most other lines of insurance receive periodic premium payments and policy renewals thereby allowing the insurance company to know which policies are effective.
-In certain circumstances outside the U.S. and Canada, we may provide coverage against certain known risks after analyzing the underwriting risks.
+In certain circumstances, we may provide post-policy coverage, and outside the U.S. and Canada, we may provide coverage against certain known risks after analyzing the underwriting risks.